Solvidia/Python-CPU-GPU-memory-profiler-/README.md

 # Success Stories

-If you use Scalene to successfully debug a performance problem, please [add a comment to this issue](https://github.com/plasma-umass/scalene/issues/58)!
+If you use solvidia-mem-prof to successfully debug a performance problem, please [add a comment to this issue](https://github.com/plasma-umass/solvidia-mem-prof/issues/58)!

 # Acknowledgements